Getting travel insurance when you have been affected by cancer

 When you approach companies you may be presented with a number of options.
 Insurance companies may decide to:

-Your answers will give an insurer the information they need to decide what cover they are prepared to offer you and the price they will charge.
-Once you’ve spoken to a few companies about your situation, you may be able to decide whether a specialist or general company is a better option for you.
+There are companies that specialise in insuring people with health conditions, and there are general insurance companies.
+Once you’ve spoken to a few companies about your situation, you may be able to decide which type is a better option for you.

-The lists below include many of the things an insurance company will want to know.
-But they may ask other questions too.
+Below, we’ve listed some of the things an insurance company will want to know, so you know what to have ready when you contact them.
+They may ask other questions too.

-A company may ask if you have a pre-existing medical condition, such as cancer.
-If your answer is ‘yes’, you’re likely to be asked more questions about this.
-Some companies call this their ‘medical screening process’.
+An insurance company may ask whether you have a pre-existing medical condition, such as cancer.
+If your answer is ‘yes’, you are likely to be asked more questions about this.
+Some companies call this their medical screening process.